 Henry has worked with Eliot Cohen as his Photoshop/Lightroom instructor since 2005.
 He continues to work with Cohen on improving his skills with the software.

 Henry has traveled on some of Cohen’s photo workshops around the world, visiting locations as diverse as Zion National Park, UT, the Valley of Fire State Park in NV, Bandon, OR, and the redwood forests in northern CA, the Olympic peninsula in WA, the Patagonia region in southern South America, and Iceland/Greenland.
 Who knows where he will be found next?

-Henry updates the photo pages of this site often, so please check back from time to time as things are a-changing.
+Henry updates the photo pages of this site about twice a year (around June 30th and January 1st, so please check back from time to time as things are a-changing.

 All of the images are for sale.
 But you cannot download the images directly.
 If you are interested in a purchase, please get in touch with Henry using the contact form.
 If you’re not interested in purchasing one of Winokur’s images for yourself, but you have one of your own that you’d like printed and perhaps mounted, be sure to get in touch, as Henry does custom printing work.
 References available, of course.